Bai sema: Placing of the bai sema

 Before work starts on a new phra ubosot, nine holes are dug: eight at the cardinal points, the ninth beneath where the principal Buddha statue will be placed.
-Luk nimit (ลูกนิมิต), round stones the size of a cannonball, are placed in to these holes during a religious ceremony.
-Eight Sema stones are then placed over those Luk Nimit which are situated at the cardinal points.
+Luk nimit (ลูกนิมิต), round stones the size of a cannonball, are placed into these holes during a religious ceremony.
+Eight sema stones are then placed over the luk nimit situated at the cardinal points.
+Luk nimit have never been found with Dvaravati-period sema on the Khorat Plateau.
+Murphy takes the practice to be later, perhaps beginning in the Sukhothai period, and possibly a Thai addition to the way sacred ground is marked.
+Nor was eight the only number used.
+Nineteenth-century manuscripts from Wat Suthat Thepwararam in Bangkok show sema set up in groups of three, four and seven.

-Double (or even triple) bai sema signify that the phra ubosot has been rebuilt, or consecrated for use by more than one monastic order, or that the temple has a Royal connection (photo 1).
+Double (or even triple) bai sema signify that the phra ubosot has been rebuilt, or consecrated for use by more than one monastic order, or that the temple has a royal connection (photo 1).

 Description of the bai sema

-The Thai words bai sema mean "Sema leaves" due to the shape of the flat Sema stones being somewhat akin to the shape of the leaves of the Bodhi tree, the tree under which the Buddha achieved enlightenment (photo 1).
+The Thai words bai sema mean "Sema leaves" due to the shape of the flat sema stones being somewhat akin to the shape of the leaves of the Bodhi tree, the tree under which the Buddha achieved enlightenment (photo 1).
+Murphy derives the name instead from the shape of the flat slab type, which predominates from the Ayutthaya period onwards, and notes that Thai sema is a vulgarisation of Pali sīmā, boundary.
+He divides the Dvaravati-period stones into four types, slab, pillar, octagonal and unfashioned, following Piriya Krairiksh.
+Form and dimensions are what allow stones with no secure archaeological context to be identified, and Dvaravati work to be told apart from the Sukhothai and Ayutthaya forms, which changed considerably.

+The stone itself was local.
+A lithological and geochemical study of sema and other worked stone at sites in Khon Kaen Geopark, by Vimoltip Singtuen and colleagues, matched each piece to the formation on which its site stands.
+Those at Ban Ruea are sublitharenite of the Phu Kradung Formation, and the unfinished stone at Tham Phra Kho Khat is quartz arenite to sublitharenite of the Phra Wihan Formation.
+The authors conclude that each site drew on stone close at hand, while noting that some samples carry two geochemical signatures and may mix material from more than one source.
+The material follows the local geology, with sandstone on the Khorat Plateau, phyllite and volcanic rock in Nakhon Sawan, and slate and phyllite in Sukhothai.

 Parts of a bai sema are described in Thailand as being body parts: "neck", "shoulders", "chest", "hips" and "stomach".
 During the Ayutthaya kingdom and the following Rattanakosin era, bai sema would sometimes be decorated with eyes (photo 2) and princely crowns (photo 3).
 The Thammayut order, which was founded by Prince Mongkut (the later King Rama IV) in 1833, developed a three-dimensional form of bai sema (photo 4).